-She smiled back, even though the chief’s daughters were jealous, I didn’t care, she looked good for mother and I think mother mentioned her name to me once.
+She smiled back.
+The chief’s daughters were jealous, but I didn’t care.
+She looked good for Mother and I think Mother had mentioned her name to me once before.

-We walked home together with all the mates and the guards, by the time we got home, the chief sent for me again.
+We walked home together with all the mates and the guards.
+By the time we got home, the chief sent for me again.
 The chief called me his young warrior.
-I recalled something that happened in the past many moons ago before he was ambushed during the last great hunt; one fateful day, our scouts claimed they sighted some humans and it was no harvest time.
-Usually, the six elders must hold a meeting and decide when a hunt is to be launched but the chief’s greed kicked in at the wrong time.
+I recalled something that happened in the past many moons ago before he was ambushed during the last great hunt; one fateful day, our scouts claimed they sighted some humans and it was not harvest time.
+Usually, the six elders had to hold a meeting and decide when a hunt is to be launched, but the chief’s greed kicked in at the wrong time.

-There was enough smoked meat stored but the chief felt it was his duty to lead the hunt and exercise his might with a little display of arrogance so he ordered only a few guards to follow him, but by the time they got there, they got ambushed.
-All the guards that were with him were slaughtered by the Redicans, lucky for the chief that fateful day my brother and I went fishing, because mother loved shark meat.
+There was enough smoked meat stored but the chief felt it was his duty to lead the hunt and exercise his might with a little display of arrogance, so he ordered only a few guards to follow him.
+However, they were ambushed.
+All the guards with him were slaughtered by the Redicans.
+It was lucky for the chief on that fateful day that my brother and I were fishing, because Mother loved shark meat.

-We witnessed all that happened and after they captured the chief I sent my brother Oden to go warn our elders.
-I then traced their path, attacked and slaughtered each and every Redican, only two survived but I made sure one carried the other and a message home.
+We witnessed all that happened and after they captured the chief, I sent my brother Oden to go warn our elders.
+I then traced their path, attacked and slaughtered each and every Redican, with the exception of two.
+Out of the two who survived, I made sure one carried the other, along with a message home.

-The chief was impressed as he watched me fight that night and immediately he promised to give me his two daughters, but I turned him down, I wasn’t ready.
+The chief was impressed as he watched me fight that night and immediately he promised to give me his two daughters.
+However, I turned him down as I wasn’t ready.

-There was a rumour that imbued in all the lands because of what happened that night, it was claimed that the Redicans were putting up a secret army to hunt me down.
-It was also said that their leader was willing to pay handsomely anyone who would deliver to him my heart.
+There was a rumour that circulated in all the lands because of what had happened that night.
+It was claimed that the Redicans were setting up a secret army to hunt me down.
+It was also said that their leader was willing to give a generous reward to anyone who would deliver my heart to him.

 We lived up the mountains, we had the sharpest scouts and the strongest of warriors.
-We were born fighters, we would go down to hunt and climbed up the mountains we called home.
-I believed what I did put fear into them more, well, that was how the chief and I became close.
+We were born fighters, we would go down to hunt and climb up the mountains we called home.
+I believed what I did put more fear into them.
+That was how the chief and I became close.

-According to what mother said, the Puricans and the Redicans would never have peace because the Redicans used the humans as slaves and labourers to build their civilisation and raised their great walls, while the Puricans hunt the humans for food.
+According to what Mother said, the Puricans and the Redicans would never have peace because the Redicans used the humans as slaves and labourers to build their civilisation and raised their great walls, while the Puricans hunted the humans for food.

-Hunting the humans for food was breaking down the chain of development for the Redicans, they were a race just like us, and we understood and shared the same tongue, just a tenuous conflict in certain words and matters.
-Even though the Puricans were a warring race, we consumed but never produced, Unlike the Redicans who farmed to raise animals and crops, they dug the earth for precious metals and precious stones.
-The throne of their king was known to be made of precious metals and ornamented with two red large precious stones on its arms.
+Hunting the humans for food was breaking down the chain of development for the Redicans.
+They were a race just like us, and we understood and shared the same tongue, just a tenuous conflict in certain words and matters.
+Even though the Puricans were a warring race, they consumed but never produced.
+Unlike the Redicans, who farmed to raise animals and crops, they dug the earth for precious metals and precious stones.
+The throne of their king was known to be made of precious metals and ornamented with two large red precious stones on its arms.
 Their settlements were more organised with a great display of luxury and style.

-“Two sunrise from now we shall arrange a ceremony, for you…and my beautiful daughters eh?
-Chiamira and Yossandra will make fine mothers for your offspring,” he said smiling.
+“Two sunrise from now we shall arrange a ceremony, for you and my beautiful daughters, eh?
+Chiamira and Yossandra will make fine mothers for your offspring,” he added, smiling.

-The chief ordered the aids to bring the finest fruits from the storehouse and asked me to offer it to mother, I left without saying a word.
+The chief ordered the aides to bring the finest fruits from the storehouse and asked me to offer it to Mother.
+I left without saying a word.

-I got home on time and tendered the chief’s gifts to mother but she showed no interest, I don’t know why mother never liked the chief.
+I got home on time and tendered the chief’s gifts to Mother but she showed no interest.
+I don’t know why Mother never liked the chief.
 Mother had placed food on the table so I ate and after that we all slept.
-I woke up late at night and secretly packed some items for my friends the humans and tried my best to avoid being seen by mother and Oden, I left hurriedly before sun rise.
+I woke up late at night and secretly packed some items for my human friends and tried my best to avoid being seen by Mother and Oden.
+I left hurriedly before sun rise.

-I got to the underwater cave and met the human woman, she wasn’t looking well, her skin was changing its colour but the little human seemed to be fine.
-She begged that I free them but I could not do that, there was no place for them to go out there.
-I was not sure if she knew about what happened to her kind the night I brought the little human, I gave her the food anyway, enough to last her for some time.
-I did not know what to do with them, I did not know why she was there or how she got there but I didn’t want them to leave, I can’t afford to let them leave me, I thought.
-Something made me feel I should let her go so I turned and looked at her for a while then as soon as she forced a smile out I smiled back and dived into the pool.
+I got to the underwater cave and met the human woman.
+She wasn’t looking well.
+Her skin was changing its colour, but the little human seemed to be fine.
+She begged that I free them but I could not do that, as there was no place for them to go out there.
+I was not sure if she knew about what happened to her kind on the night when I had brought the little human to her.
+I gave her the food anyway, enough to last her for some time.
+I did not know what to do with them.
+I did not know why she was there or how she got there but I didn’t want them to leave.
+I can’t afford to let them leave me, I thought.
+Something made me feel that I should let her go, so I turned and looked at her for a while.
+As soon as she forced a smile out, I smiled back and dived into the pool.

-Not long I came back and opened the cage, tied a rope to her wrist and led her through the underwater cave and outside the open grounds.
-We stayed there until the sun came up, she shivered over the cold from the water but was so amazed to see the light again, the way she stared at the rising sun that morning made me think she worshipped it, the rays from the sun touched her skin and I saw her beauty before the light and was stunned.
-She looked so happy and wandered around but my attention was more on the surrounding for her safety at the same time I did not want to take my eyes off her, I made sure no one saw us.
+Not long afterwards, I came back and opened the cage, tied a rope to her wrist and led her through the underwater cave and outside the open grounds.
+We stayed there until the sun came up.
+She shivered over the cold from the water but was so amazed to see the light again.
+The way she stared at the rising sun that morning made me think she worshipped it; the rays from the sun touched her skin and I saw her beauty before the light and was stunned.
+She looked so happy and wandered around but my attention was more on the surroundings for her safety.
+Yet, at the same time, I did not want to take my eyes off her.
+I made sure no one saw us.